NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 (assumed to be a split system).
+  .. [#] If not provided, defaults to 0.73 for single/two stage and 0.78 for variable speed.
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
   .. [#] If FanPowerWattsPerCFM not provided, defaults to using attached furnace W/cfm if available, else 0.5 W/cfm if SEER <= 13.5, else 0.375 W/cfm.